I was thrilled to be a guest on the Association Adviser podcast. Naylor CEO Christine…

 Questions:

 At one time in my (pre-Internet) career, I was a copywriter for Avon Products.
 My primary job was to write the marketing materials for Avon’s sales representatives.
 One of my assignments was to introduce a new mascara.
 The marketing team had really done their homework in describing how wonderful the mascara was, what industry trends it reflected, etc., which was really helpful.
 But the question I asked was how this mascara fit in with the handful of others that the company offered at the time.
-I wanted to focus on that information most, since that would be what the sales reps needed to share with the customers they met face-to-face.
+I wanted to focus on that information most, since that would be what the sales reps needed to share with their customers.

 Online, it’s the same challenge – customers need to know more than just the facts about a new product or service, but the benefits of it TO THEM.
 Empathy-based personas are a great technique for creating this audience awareness inside of an organization.